Christianization of Kievan Rus': Tenth century

 Whatever the scope of Photius's efforts to Christianize the Rus', their effect was not lasting.
 Although they fail to mention the mission of Photius, the authors of the Primary Chronicle were aware that a sizable portion of the Kievan population was Christian by 944.
-In the Russo-Byzantine Treaty, preserved in the text of the chronicle, the Christian part of the Rus' swear according to their faith, while the ruling prince and other non-Christians invoke Perun and Veles after the pagan custom.
-The Kievan collegiate church of St. Elijah (whose cult in the Slavic countries was closely modeled on that of Perun) is mentioned in the text of the chronicle, leaving modern scholars to ponder how many churches existed in Kiev at the time.
+From the times of Askold's rule, Christianity had spread among members of the princes' druzhina, as well as the merchant class.
+In the Rus'-Byzantine Treaty, preserved in the text of the chronicle, the Christian part of the Rus' swear according to their faith, while the ruling prince and other non-Christians invoke Perun and Veles after the pagan custom.
+In the late 9th century a church in honour of Saint Nicholas was erected on Askold's Grave in Kyiv, and by the end of the following half century a church dedicated to Saint Elijah had been founded in the city.
+The collegiate church of St. Elijah (whose cult in the Slavic countries was closely modeled on that of Perun) is mentioned in the text of the chronicle, leaving modern scholars to ponder how many churches existed in Kiev at the time.

 Either in 945 or 957, the ruling regent, Olga of Kiev, visited Constantinople with a certain priest, Gregory.
 Her reception at the imperial court is described in De Ceremoniis.
 According to legends, Byzantine Emperor Constantine VII fell in love with Olga; however, she found a way to refuse him by tricking him into becoming her godfather.
 When she was baptized, she said it was inappropriate for a godfather to marry his goddaughter.